the fast & minimal camera

 Finally, Apple ProRAW photos both include depth/semantic maps in their data, and make use of them for processing.

-A semantic map is an image that encodes what each pixel in the image might "mean", from a specified set of categories that are useful to photographic processing: sky, skin, hair, etc. Semantic maps are produced by AI.
+A semantic map is an image that encodes what each pixel in the image might "mean", from a specified set of categories that are useful to photographic processing: sky, skin, hair, etc. Semantic maps are generated by on-device AI models.

-These maps are then used to control the processing of the image, so that different corrections can be applied to different parts of the image (color balancing sky is not the same as color balancing skin).
+These maps are then used to control the processing of the image, so that different corrections can be applied to different parts of the image (for instance, color balancing the sky is not the same as color balancing skin).

 There are pros and cons to this kind of processing.
 However, it is undeniably entirely unlike the kind of processing that happens in film photography, or traditional digital photography, and is a key difference between what it means to shoot Bayer RAW vs Apple ProRAW.